Leica CL vs Q Typ 116

-The Leica CL (Typ 7323) and the Leica Q (Typ 116) are two digital cameras that were officially introduced, respectively, in November 2017 and June 2015.
+The Leica CL (Typ 7323) and the Leica Q (Typ 116) are two digital cameras that were revealed to the public, respectively, in November 2017 and June 2015.
 The CL is a mirrorless interchangeable lens camera, while the Q Typ 116 is a fixed lens compact.
-The cameras are based on an APS-C (CL) and a full frame sensor.
-The CL has a resolution of 24.1 megapixel, whereas the Q Typ 116 provides 24 MP.
+The cameras are based on an APS-C (CL) and a full frame (Q Typ 116) sensor.
+The CL has a resolution of 24.1 megapixels, whereas the Q Typ 116 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is somewhat larger (2 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the Q Typ 116 are weather-sealed.